jjocemac/barebones-flask-postgresql/README.md

 # README

 ## To use the barebones-flask-postgresql app as a starting point:
 - Create new repo on GitHub.
-In Quick Setu0p, copy URL (do not initialize the new reop with README, license, or gitignore file)
+In Quick Setup, copy URL (do not initialize the new reop with README, license, or gitignore file)
 - In a local shell:
 ```sh
 $ cd ~/gitRepos